 Overall, I found myself eating plenty in the DR. I’ll note that I do eat meat, so that opened up my options greatly.
 On the other hand, I do not eat dairy, so while I’ll make several mentions of dairy below, your options will be greater than mine if you eat milk, cream, cheese and butter.

-Our tip: See our list of favorite travel apps, including some that will help with translation in other languages.
+See our list of favorite travel apps, including some that will help with translation in other languages.
 Translating will help show servers what you can and cannot eat, when there’s a language barrier.

 What is Dominican cuisine like?